mijofa/python3-web-gamepad/README.rst

-A lightweight webserver that will allow anyone to open the webpage and use it as a game controller proxy kind of thing.
+A lightweight webserver that will allow anyone to open the webpage and use it to proxy their game controller inputs to the web server.

-This should make local multiplayer games work online when used in conjunction with something like Jitsi for screensharing, without the non-local players needing to install (or buy) any client apps on their own devices.
+This should make local multiplayer games work online when used in conjunction with something like Jitsi or Discord for screensharing, without the remote players needing to install (or buy) any client apps on their own devices, nor have the OS & hardware required to run the game.

-A feature to be added in future is an onscreen virtual gamepad, which should allow people to use their phones as the gamepad rather than needing one connected to the computer via USB.
+A feature to be added in future is an onscreen virtual gamepad, which should allow people to use their touchscreen phones as the gamepad rather than needing one connected to the computer via USB.

 Notes
 =====